-The Subaru Line is also the venue of the largest bicycle race in Japan (and perhaps all of Asia).
-In early June each year about 8,500 cyclists participate in the Mount Fuji Hill Climb.
+The Subaru Line is also the venue of the largest bicycle race in Japan, and perhaps all of Asia.
+Each year in early June, about 8,500 cyclists participate in the Mount Fuji Hill Climb.
 Note that our guide, Tim Smith, advises that the weather is often cold and rainy at this time of the year on Mt.
 Fuji.

 Start of Mt.
 Fuji Hill Climb